aragon/osx/DEPLOYMENT_CHECKLIST.md

 run `yarn deploy --network NETWORK` in `packages/contracts` and replace `NETWORK` with the correct network name (e.g. for mainnet it is `yarn deploy --network mainnet`).

 - NOTE that after the script is run and finished, deployer will be the only one, having `EXECUTE_PERMISSION` on your managing dao.
 This allows you to deploy/install plugin separately, but note that the same deployer's private key must be used for the plugin deployment/installation.
 After the plugin is installed, it's important to revoke `EXECUTE_PERMISSION` on the deployer.
-- In case the script is failed in the middle, try to rerun it again, in which case, it won’t start deploying contracts from scratch, but re-use already deployed contracts.
+- In case the script fails in the middle, try to rerun it again, in which case, it won’t start deploying contracts from scratch, but re-use already deployed contracts.
 - If everything worked smoothly, all the deployed contracts' addresses can be found in the `packages/contracts/deployed_contracts.json`.